 Clean: Keep the leaves dust-free.
 Give your leaves a wipe with a damp cloth once a week to allow for maximum photosynthesis and air exchange.

 Leaves are dropping: This can mean general stress (my ficus dropped all its leaves after I brought it home and then they all grew back!) or lack of light.
 Find a nice bright spot for your plant and try not to move it around too much.

 Browning/crispy leaf edges: Lack of humidity in the air is usually the cause of this.
 Add a humidifier to the room or mist your plant daily through the winter months.

 Leaves develop brown crispy spots: Under-watering.

 Leaves are turning yellow: This can be a sign of a number of issues.
 Too much or too little water.
+Lack of light.
 Or your plant may be in need of re-potting or additional nutrients.